Skip to content (Press enter)

 IFRS Accounting Standards are permitted but not required for domestic public companies

-IFRS Accounting Standards are required or permitted for listings by foreign companies With limited exceptions, foreign companies are required to use IFRS Standards in their consolidated financial statements.
-The exceptions are for (a) foreign companies whose securities are traded both in Israel and in specified other stock exchanges and (b) foreign companies that are controlled outside of Israel or whose revenues are primarily from outside Israel.
-The exception companies may use IFRS Standards, IFRS Standards as adopted by the European Union, or US GAAP.
+IFRS Accounting Standards are required or permitted for listings by foreign companies Foreign companies whose securities trade in a public market in Israel are required to apply IFRS Accounting Standards, except in the following situations: (a) certain companies whose securities are traded both in Israel and in specified other stock exchanges and (b) a foreign issuer that meets certain conditions at the time of its initial public offering.

-The IFRS for SMEs Accounting Standard is required or permitted Israel has adopted the IFRS for SMEs Standard without modifications.
-Details are below.
+The IFRS for SMEs Accounting Standard is required or permitted Permitted.

 The IFRS for SMEs Accounting Standard is under consideration